Myths Debunked, History Examined, And Lessons Learned Upon The 150th Anniversary Of The Great Chicago Fire

 The map below shows the breadth of the devastation.
 North is to the right on the map, while west is up.

-Bessie Bradwell Helmer, who served as president of Chicago Legal News in the early 20th century, described the fire as “like a snowstorm, only the flakes were red instead of white.”READ MORE: City Defends Quiet Contract Extension For ShotSpotter Gunfire Detection System As Residents Complain
+Bessie Bradwell Helmer, who served as president of Chicago Legal News in the early 20th century, described the fire as “like a snowstorm, only the flakes were red instead of white.”READ MORE: Police, Ald.
+Matt Martin To Hold Virtual Community Meeting Next Week In Wake Of 3 Rolling Gunfire, Shootout Incidents In North Center Area

 “As thousands fled to the North Division, the fire pursued them.
 By 3:30 a.m., the roof collapsed on the Pumping Station at Chicago Avenue, effectively rendering any firefighting efforts hopeless.
 By noon on Monday the North Division fires had reached North Avenue and then continued the better part of a mile to Fullerton Avenue,” Palmer wrote.
 “Back in the South Division, the luxurious new Palmer House gave way, along with the offices of the Chicago Tribune, whose editors had exhorted the Common Council to raise the level of fire protection or face disaster.
 Tuesday morning a rain began to fall, and the flames finally died out, leaving Chicago a smoking, steaming ruin.”